How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Legal Heirship Certificate = Wirasat Nama

-You can get a legal heirship certificate from either NADRA or a court of law.
+You can obtain a legal heirship certificate from either NADRA or a court.

-The main point to understand is that both sources are valid.
-They can issue certificates according to the law.
+The key point is that both sources are valid.
+They can issue certificates in accordance with the law.
 There is no difference between the two.

-However, the procedure for obtaining a certificate of heirs is different.
+However, the process for obtaining a certificate of heirs differs.

 Who Can Apply?

-Anyone who is a legal heir above 18 years and holds a CNIC can apply for transfer with the required documents.
+Anyone who is a legal heir aged 18 or older and holds a CNIC can apply for a transfer with the required documents.

 How much does a property transfer by inheritance cost you?